tldr-pages/tldr/pages/common/black.md

 `black --check {{path/to/file_or_directory}}`

-- Output any changes that would be made to a file or a directory if they were to be formatted:
+- Output changes that would be made to a file or a directory without performing them (dry-run):

 `black --diff {{path/to/file_or_directory}}`